 - Hi, my name is Jane.
-I will be graduating next year with my masters in library and information science from SJSU.
-Through my coursework I have found that I am really interested in ____________.
-I have taken several classes related to this area and I feel like this area is a great fit for me.
-I am interested in an internship position where I can apply what I have learned.
+I’ll be graduating next year with my masters in library and information science from SJSU.
+I discovered that I’m really interested in ____________.
+I’ve taken several classes related to this area and I feel like it’s a great fit for me.
+I’m looking for an internship position where I can apply what I’ve learned and contribute to the organization.
+[If they’re still interested, you can continue with….]
 Before deciding to attend graduate school, I worked at ________________ and have been able to apply my knowledge of ______________and ______________to the __________________ field.

-- Hi, my name is Jamie and it is a pleasure to meet you.
-I am currently a student at SJSU and working on my MLIS.
-I am particularly interested in the field of ______________.
+- Hi, my name is Jamie and it’s a pleasure to meet you.
+I’m currently a student at SJSU and working on my MLIS.
+I’m particularly interested in the field of ______________.
+[If they’re still interested, you can continue with….]
 My past experience has been in film and media where I was responsible for _________________ and ___________________.
-This experience prompted me to continue my education in information science and I am really interested in combining my skills in ___________and _____________ and working for Pixar Animation upon graduation.
+That experience prompted me to continue my education in information science and I’m really interested in combining my skills in ___________and _____________ and working for Pixar Animation when I graduate.
 I would love to learn about how you got into the field and got hired at Pixar.

 The SJSU Career Center has a template of a One Minute Commercial to help you map out an introduction.

-You can also check out the website The Pitch Girl; view an interview with Laura Allen about the 15-second pitch for a different way to create your personal introduction; and read Mary Ellen Bates' blog about creatively different approaches - the anti-elevator speech.
+You can also check out Mary Ellen Bates' blog about creatively different approaches - the anti-elevator speech.